 However, they didn’t affect his personal finances or lifestyle to the same extent, largely because Trump did not personally guarantee the loans that financed the struggling projects.
 Trump’s latter-year pursuit of low-risk licensing arrangements make it less likely that his ventures will face serious financial problems going forward – a fortuitous development for a presidential candidate.

 Following his most recent bankruptcy, Donald Trump sought the spotlight with renewed vigor.
 In 2011, he flirted with a presidential run, leveraging debunked theories of former President Obama’s foreign birth to ingratiate himself with the Republican Party’s disgruntled voter base.
-He abandoned his quest after the State of Hawaii released Obama’s long-form birth certificate, and subsequently endured a brutal roast (including from President Obama himself, as reported in the The New Yorker and elsewhere) at the 2011 White House Correspondents’ Dinner.
+He abandoned his quest after the State of Hawaii released Obama’s birth certificate.

 What We Can Learn

-More importantly, Trump’s financial history demonstrates that American bankruptcy laws function as a gaping escape hatch for businesspeople facing financial ruin.
+Still, Trump’s business record teaches an important lesson about U.S. bankruptcy law: its potential as a financial escape hatch for entrepreneurs facing financial problems.
 Trump successful used bankruptcy to salvage at least some of his fortune, and keep his business empire intact, when the going got tough.
 Aside from the 1991 bankruptcy, Trump’s successive brushes with insolvency did not adversely affect his personal wealth or lavish lifestyle.
 Whether his reputation survived unharmed is another question entirely.

 Pro Tip: If you’re self-employed and have yet to form a business structure that can insulate your personal assets from your business activities, what are you waiting for?
 It certainly worked out for Trump.